BinaryWiz/JSON-Caching-Server/README.md

 # Requirements
 * Flask server for handling GET, PUT and POST requests and serving as the backbone of the project
 * JSON for storing the data

+# Updates
+* Added uWSGI support and set up the files to be easily used with an NGINX or Apache server